 Lower Yosemite Falls

 I am not going to call this a hike as it is a short nature loop that takes you to the powerful and beautiful lower Yosemite Falls.
 Expect it to be very busy and populated due to how easy it is to get to such a huge waterfall.
+This is also a great one to do in Yosemite with kids of any age.

 Given how beautiful it is (Especially in spring when the water is really flowing) it is worth going even if it is crowded.
 If you only have one day in Yosemite be sure to do this easy walk!